clt449/clt449/README.md

-- 👋 Hi, I’m @clt449
+- 👋🏾 Hi, I’m @clt449
-- 👀 I’m interested in everything data
+- 👨🏽‍💻 I’m interested in everything data
 - 🌱 I’m currently learning the ins & outs of scikit-learn and other python libraries
-- 💞️ I’m looking to collaborate on data science projects.
+- 🫱🏽‍🫲🏾 I’m always open to collaborate on data & business projects.
 - 📫 How to reach me: chemtech7@gmail.com

 I am pretty new to GitHub although I've had a profile for a few years now.
-I will be adding projects as I learn more, both new and old.
+I will be adding projects as time permits, both new and old.

 <!---
 clt449/clt449 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.